toolphar/toolphar/index.md

 1. include it as a regular (dev-)dependency in your composer.json
 1. use a tool like ant, phing, …

-At least from my points of view, none of these ways is perfect.
+At least from my point of view none of these ways is perfect.
 I'm gonna explain why.

 ### Downloading the phars manually